masao/ttl2html-doc/docs/shapes.rst

 ``sh:order`` specifies the order of the properties.
 This order is used to output the properties when generating the description and the pages corresponding to specific resources.

-The above profile description is also output as a vocabulary description table in ``about.html`` (you can specify the file name with :confval:`about_file`) to make it easier for users of the data model to understand.
+The above profile description is also output as a vocabulary description table in ``about.html`` (you can change the file name with :confval:`about_file`) to make it easier for users of the data model to understand.

 The following figure shows an example of the shape description above written out: